Islamic State attracts female jihadis from U.S. heartland

 Nipping domestic extremism in the bud before Americans try to join terrorist groups is part of Obama's strategy against Islamic State announced in a televised address last week.

-Along with an aerial bombing campaign in Iraq and Syria, Obama pledged that the government would "intervene with at-risk individuals before they become radicalized toward violence and decide to travel abroad to Syria and Iraq to join ISIL."
+Along with an aerial bombing campaign in Iraq and Syria, Obama pledged that the government would "intervene with at-risk individuals before they become radicalised towards violence and decide to travel abroad to Syria and Iraq to join ISIL."

-He said authorities would offer "tailored domestic programs to prevent violent extremism and radicalization" but gave no more details.
+He said authorities would offer "tailored domestic programs to prevent violent extremism and radicalisation" but gave no more details.

 The woman told a relative after leaving the United States that she wanted to help children in IS-controlled territory in Syria.